Calvados (department): Tourism

-Calvados is one of the most visited areas in France because of its seaside resorts which are among the most prestigious in France with their luxurious hotels, casinos, green countryside, manors, castles, the quiet, the chalk cliffs, the typical Norman houses, the history of William the Conqueror, Caen, Bayeux, Lisieux, the famous D-day beaches and numerous museums about the Second World War.
-Culinary specialties from the verdant countryside of Calvados are abundant: cider, calvados, camembert, and Pont-l'Évêque cheeses.
+Calvados is a popular tourism destination in France because of its seaside resorts and their hotels and casinos.
+Other popular attractions in Calvados include several manors and castles, the chalk cliffs, the typical Norman houses, the history of William the Conqueror, Caen, Bayeux, Lisieux, the famous D-day beaches and numerous museums about the Second World War.
+Culinary specialties of Calvados are abundant: cider, calvados, camembert, and Pont-l'Évêque cheeses.

-One of the advantage of Calvados is to be fairly near large urban centers (Paris, Ile de France).
+One of the advantage of Calvados is to be fairly near large urban centers (Paris, Île-de-France).
 Calvados is therefore often preferred for holidays and for weekends and sometimes considered as the countryside of Paris.

 Calvados, via the port of Ouistreham, is an entrance to the continent from Britain.
 There are two airports: Caen-Carpiquet and Deauville-Saint Gatien.
 The department of Calvados has several popular tourist areas: the Bessin, the Plain of Caen, the Bocage Virois, the Côte de Nacre, the Côte Fleurie and the Pays d'Auge.
 Several beaches of Calvados are popular for water sports, including Cabourg and Merville-Franceville-Plage.